You can view all of my Posts by clicking on the following Link: HelpMeFixHome.com

 Design your (2) Bases for the best use of space.

-Phase 4 – Best Way to Install Shelves
+Phase 4 – How to Install a Shelf

-Part 2 – Type A. Easiest Installation: Pegboard Hook Shelving
+Part 2 – Type A. – Easiest Installation: Pegboard Accessories – Shelving

-Part 3 – Type B. Medium Difficulty Installation: Under Pegboard Shelving
+Part 3 – Type B. – Medium Difficulty Installation: How to Install Wall Shelving

-Part 4 – Type C. Hardest Installation: Between 2” x 4” Studs Shelving
+Part 4 – Type C. – Hardest Installation: Build Shelving Unit

 Phase 5 – How to Install Fluorescent Lights

-Each Phase is contained in a separate post, or in multiple posts, in order to best deliver the information to you in an organized fashion.
+Each Phase is contained in a separate post, or in multiple posts according to Parts, in order to best deliver the information to you in an organized fashion.
 Depending on your needs and requirements, you may not find it necessary to review all Phases, but they have been included for those who may require them.

 *** Click on the following Link to sign up for my FREE Monthly Newsletter (and receive at least (4) FREE Reports): Monthly Newsletter Signup